 a) We identify our risks and opportunities through our risk management processes.
 Ryder's Board of Directors' Corporate Governance Committee determines if the risks and opportunities should be mitigated, transferred, accepted, controlled, or capitalized upon based on our materiality thresholds (levels of risk). b) Priorities are determined annually by the Environmental Services (ES) Senior Management Team based on a formal review of overall company-wide risk management reviews.
 The ES team and Corporate Risk Managers evaluate priorities and determine materiality thresholds (levels of risk) annually to ensure appropriate risk controls and response procedures are in place, including those risks related to climate change.
 Changes are made annually as required. c) Ryder manages climate-related risks and opportunities through our processes for transitional and physical risks.
-1. For example, some of our transitional risks include a) regulatory risk, we proactively adopt continual improvement programs for efficiencies and conservation before we are mandated to do so by regulations, b) reputation risk, we meet customer needs related to equipment efficiency and emissions reporting, purchasing 875 natural gas trucks in 16 states and partnering to provide natural gas stations, and c) technology risk, we identify efficiencies in our vehicle fleet through our participation in the EPA SmartWay® Program and Ryder's RydeSmart fleet tracking system.
+1. For example, some of our transitional risks include a) regulatory risk, we proactively adopt continual improvement programs for efficiencies and conservation before we are mandated to do so by regulations, b) reputation risk, we meet customer needs related to equipment efficiencies in our vehicle fleet through our participation in the EPA SmartWay® Program and Ryder's RydeSmart fleet tracking system.
 RydeSmart is an integrated telematics platform helps customers monitor key vehicle attributes such as location, speed and idle time and real-time performance metrics.
 RydeSmart helps customers reduce fuel expenses by 20-25% and idle time by 20-30%.
 In addition, Ryder pursues investments in low carbon technologies including electric and alternative fuel vehicles such as natural gas or electric trucks.
 2. For Physical climate change risks, we execute our protocols in place with our network of facilities, contingency and comprehensive EMS plans.
 We extend our transportation and supply chain environmental expertise, technology, and infrastructure to customers and organizations in need.